 An opportunity for families, with support from their family service worker, to set family goals and develop a written plan with steps for follow-up and completion.
+Also called a family partnership agreement.

 Grant

 Money provided to finance the Head Start program, as described in a written proposal.